You know you need to protect your investment, but does it make sense to purchase extended coverage?

 This limited warranty is also referred to as bumper-to-bumper protection.
 It’s designed to protect the vehicle from any defects in materials or workmanship.
 Coverage includes:

-- Most components and parts, with a small list of exclusions including the tires and regular vehicle maintenance
+- Most components and parts, with a small list of exclusions including the tires and regular vehicle maintenance services

 - All Subaru optional accessories